v2i0s2h2/open-chat-bots/ts/README.md

 Note that arguments are typed and named, so we ask specifically for a string argument with the name "album" in this case.
 Note that we must check that this argument actually exists after asking for it (this might be easily overlooked particularly if you are using javascript).

 If we find that the argument does not exist then we cannot proceed and must return a 400 http response.
 We can also use the `argumentsInvalid` helper function exported by the library to structure this 400 response correctly.

+Note that the _same_ client library is used regardless of whether you are responding to a command or using an API key.
+Keep in mind that the there will be no command if you have not initialised the library within a command context (with a jwt).

 #### Send a placeholder response